Written by Mahan Mohammadi, Ph.D. Candidate & International Ambassadors

 9. Cutting commuting by setting up close to home

-While many of the small companies operate from workplaces, many entrepreneurs find it helps to keep costs down in the early stages of operating from home.
+While many small companies operate from workplaces, many entrepreneurs find it helps to keep costs down in the early stages of operating from home.
 In addition to having comfortable, pleasant surroundings in which to work, you don’t have to experience the everyday tangle with public transportation or blocked highways.

 10. Realising your big dream